Contact Wasserstein Geodesics for Non-Conservative Schr\"odinger Bridges: Insights on the Schrödinger Bridge

 We consider the bridge $\rho^t$, computed between the terminal marginals $\rho_a$ and $\rho_b$, using any variant of the SB problem (e.g., GSB, mmSB, NCGSB).
 This process can be modified to enforce desired conditions $y$ at any chosen time $t_s$ defined as,

 while preserving the underlying data manifold.
 Conditioning in this way modifies the probability flow $\rho^t$~\citep{guo2024gradient} as,

-where $Z$ is a normalization constant, and $\bar{x}^{t_s}$ denotes a sample from the predicted prescribed distribution $\bar{\rho}^{t_s}$ conditioned on the current distribution $\rho^t$.
+where $Z$ is a normalization constant, and ${x}^{t_s}$ denotes a sample from the predicted prescribed distribution ${\rho}^{t_s}$(x|y).
 This weight biases the generation toward samples that satisfy the desired property $y$.
 In a dynamical setting, we perform this conditioning by incorporating a control term $G^t$ into the Fokker--Planck dynamics,

 A naive choice such as $G^t(x) \propto \nabla_{x^t} f(x^t)$ often drives the dynamics off the data manifold, producing unrealistic samples far from it and the target distribution $\rho_b$.
 Instead, Bayes’ rule provides the correct structure of the guidance term.
 The gradient of the conditional log-likelihood decomposes as,